Diorhabda carinulata: Lifecycle

-The northern tamarisk beetle overwinters as adults on the ground in leaf litter beneath tamarisk trees.
+The northern tamarisk beetle overwinters as adults on the ground in the leaf litter beneath tamarisk trees.
 Adults become active and begin feeding and mating in the early spring when tamarisk leaves are budding.
 Eggs are laid on leaves, and hatch in about a week in warm weather.
-Three larval stages feed on tamarisk leaves for about two and a half weeks, when they crawl to the ground and spend about five days as a “C”-shaped inactive prepupa before pupating about one week.
+Three larval stages feed on tamarisk leaves for about two and a half weeks, when they crawl to the ground and spend about five days as a C-shaped inactive prepupa before pupating about one week.
 Adults emerge from pupae to complete the lifecycle in about 4–5 wk in the summer.
 (For images of various life stages, see Diorhabda carinulata at commons.)
 From two to four generations of tamarisk beetles occur through spring and fall in central Asia.
 In the late summer and early fall, adults begin to enter diapause in which they cease reproduction and feed to build fat bodies before seeking a protected place to overwinter beneath the tamarisk.
-Larvae and adults are sensitive to shorter day lengths as the summer progresses that signal the coming of winter and induce diapause.
+Larvae and adults are sensitive to shorter day lengths as the summer progresses that signal the coming of winter and induces diapause.
 Cossé et al. (2005) identified an aggregation pheromone that adult male northern tamarisk beetles can emit to attract both males and females to certain tamarisk trees.